 The Classroom Support team supports videoconferencing in some locations, but it is not available in all rooms.
 If you would like the option for people to remotely attend your meetings or presentations where videoconferencing is not available, we recommend using Skype for Business.
 Skype for Business is similar to the consumer version of Skype and other web conferencing platforms, but is more secure and allows you more flexibility in features.
-This is currently the only HIPAA compliant web conferencing platform that OIS supports.

 People you invite to Skype for Business online meetings can either use the full Skype for Business software (if they are university affiliates with ONYENs) or a browser-based application.
 The browser-based application allows guests from outside of the university to connect without an ONYEN, and has most of the functionality of the full application, including audio/video sharing and desktop sharing.

 For more general information on Skype for Business, visit the product page on the Skype website.

 Skype for Business has many features for conducting a meeting online.
 Some of the most typical used include:

 - To broadcast audio and or video, you will require a microphone and/or web camera.
 We have limited resources to provide for this.
 Please consult with us in advance if you want to do this so that we can find a solution for you.